duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 By default it uses `ActiveSupport::Cache::FileStore`.
 Instead of file you should use `dalli+memcached` or `redis`  (you already have redis you use background jobs like Sidekiq).
-Another way to start caching is
+Another way to start caching is using rake cache task so rails cache is enabled

 ~~~
 rails dev:cache